sanderroobol/spacetime/README.md

 ### Windows installer

-There is a fully self-contained Windows installer for Spacetime.
-The only external dependency is the [Microsoft Visual C++ 2008 SP1 Redistributable Package (x86)](http://www.microsoft.com/downloads/en/details.aspx?familyid=A5C84275-3B97-4AB7-A40D-3802B2AF5FC2&displaylang=en).
+There is a fully self-contained Windows installer for Spacetime, get it from the [Spacetime website](http://spacetime.uithetblauw.nl/).
+The only external dependency is the [Microsoft Visual C++ 2008 SP1 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5582).

 ### Linux, Mac OS X, other unix...

 There are no packages yet.
-Make sure the spacetime module is in your PYTHONPATH and run the included `spacetime executable/script`.
+Make sure the spacetime module is in your PYTHONPATH and run the included `spacetime` executable/script.

 ## About